THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 “Denying ungodliness and worldly lusts.”

-“We should live soberly, righteously, and godly, in this present world.”
+“We should live soberly, righteously, and godly, in the present age.”

-“Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ.”
+“Looking for the blessed hope and glorious appearing of our great God and Saviour Jesus Christ.”

-“Purify unto himself a peculiar people, zealous of good works.”
+“Purify for himself His own special people, zealous for good works.”

 We observe from the above that in Paul’s mind, the next coming of the Lord Jesus Christ is associated with our living a godly life in the present hour.